inlets/inlets-pro/README.md

     Edit `--license` with your license for Inlets Pro Edit `--connect` with the IP of your exit node Edit `--token` with the shared authentication token

+* Deploy your favourite application

+    Deploy an application and expose it with type "Ingress" instead of LoadBalancer or NodePort.

+    You could follow this guide for example: [OpenFaaS with SSL](https://docs.openfaas.com/reference/ssl/kubernetes-with-cert-manager/)

 * Get a TLS certificate